“So who did your psychic paper say you were in order

 close until the Tellon was in the pilot seat then he stood well back along

-with Alec and Wyn and they watched as the craft took off vertically until
+with Alec and Wyn.
+They watched as the craft took off vertically until

-it was about a hundred metres in the sky then it vanished as its time
+it was about a hundred metres in the sky then vanished as its time circuits

 “We didn’t plug that into anything that would blow up, did